Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: The dependent self-affine case

-It remains to prove that if $f$ is oblique then $g$ can be picked oblique as well.
+It remains to prove that if $f$ is oblique then $g$ can be chosen oblique as well.
 Write $O$ to be the orthogonal part of $f$.
-If $\{O^t\}_{t=1}^\infty$ is a finite collection, then every element in it appears infinitely many times.
-Picking an oblique transformation $\widetilde{O}\in\{O^t\}_t$ and a subsequence $t_k$ so that $O^{t_k}=\widetilde{O}$ for all $k$, we can consider $f^{t_k}$ instead of $f^t$ at the beginning of the above arguments and get an oblique $g$ because $g$, as the limit of $h_t^{-1}f^t$, has $\widetilde{O}$ as its orthogonal part.
+If $\{O^t\}_{t=1}^\infty$ is a finite collection, each element occurs infinitely often.
+Picking an oblique transformation $\widetilde{O}\in\{O^t\}_t$ and a subsequence $t_k$ where $O^{t_k}=\widetilde{O}$ for all $k$, we can consider $f^{t_k}$ instead of $f^t$ at the beginning of the above arguments and get an oblique $g$ because $g$, as the limit of $h_{t_k}^{-1}f^{t_k}$, has $\widetilde{O}$ as its orthogonal part.
 If $\{O^t\}_{t=1}^\infty$ is an infinite collection, then since a $2\times 2$ orthogonal matrix is either a rotation or a reflection, $O$ must be an irrational rotation (i.e., the rotation angle is an irrational multiple of $\pi$) and hence every rotation matrix is an accumulation point of $\{O^t\}_{t=1}^\infty$.
-Then one just picks a subsequence $\{O^{t_k}\}_k$ so that $O^{t_k}$ converges to an oblique transformation, which, similarly as before, should be the orthogonal part of $g$.
+We could then select a subsequence $\{O^{t_k}\}_k$ so that $O^{t_k}$ converges to an oblique transformation $O'$.
+Passing to this subsequence in the definition of $g$ gives a limit whose orthogonal part is $O'$, and thus $g$ is oblique.
 This completes the proof. \end{proof}

 \begin{remark} In the above proof, if we apply Baire's theorem to~\eqref{eq:formofc}, some $(K^{z_{i,j}}+i)\times\R$ should contain an interior part of $g(K)$.
 In particular, there is an integer $k$ and a level-$k$ rectangle $R$ such that $g\varphi_R(K)\subset (K^{z_{i,j}}+i)\times\R$.
 As a consequence,